dannsam/xenko-docs/manual/files-and-folders/distribute-a-game.md

 After you create a release build, how you distribute it is up to you.

-To run games made with Xenko, users need:
+To run games made with Xenko on Windows, users need:

 * .NET 4.6.1
-* DirectX11 (included with Windows 10 and later)
+* DirectX11 (included with Windows 10 and later), OpenGL, or Vulkan
 * Visual C++ 2015 runtimes (x86 and/or x64, depending on what you set in your project properties in Visual Studio)

 ## See also